ealush/emoji-picker-react/CSS_VARIABLES.md

 # 🎨 CSS Variables

 You can customize specific parts of the picker by overriding these CSS variables.
-Target `.EmojiPickerReact` to apply them.
+Target `.EmojiPickerReact` or `aside.EmojiPickerReact` to apply them.

 ```css
 .EmojiPickerReact {